How To Distress Furniture With Vinegar.

 You know I LOVE my original painted pieces, table but this is a great alternative if you cannot find a piece you are looking for.

 I bet you are surprised I didn’t choose pink or white.
-Well, I really love this color Aqueduct, it’s a beautiful minty green!
-Next time you paint with a chalk type paint I challenge you to try this method.
+Well, I really love this color, it’s a beautiful minty green!
+Next time you paint with a chalk based paint I challenge you to try this method.